 Farm Bureau members work year-round to implement grass-roots policy for the benefit of the agriculture industry and likewise, to oppose initiatives that would harm the agriculture industry.

-In 2016, Farm Bureau members successfully advocated on the following issues:
+Throughout the past year, Farm Bureau members successfully advocated on the following issues:

 Michigan Farmland and Open Space Preservation Program (PA 116)